 - Sharing data between multiple parties

 - Verification requirements

 A glance into the future of the Energy sector

 The energy sector is one of the foundations of today’s modern society.
-On the way to a more greener and efficient system, blockchain technology will play a significant role in optimization and cost efficiency boosting of the whole market.
+On the way to a greener and efficient system, blockchain technology will play a significant role in the optimization and cost efficiency-boosting of the whole market.
 The ultimate goal is to drive the core elements of interaction between companies from analog and full of friction into natively digital implementations.
 Those elements are money, securities, trust, agreements, and identity.
 These elements are inherent to every industry and demand processes and tools like stamps, ink, centralized ledgers and are open to subjective jurisprudence as well as human error.

 The Oil & Gas Industry is no exception here, and to make the industry more efficient, layers of natively digital infrastructure are needed.
 That infrastructure is currently being developt locally with companies that we mentioned above.
-With optimization and growth of internal projects, whole industries will start advancing towards the next step, and that is interoperability and networking.
+With the optimization and growth of internal projects, whole industries will start advancing towards the next step, and that is interoperability and networking.

 This article was also published on the biggest Croatian News Portal.